carloshellin/FlashPunk/_posts/2001-01-04-sound-effects.md

 Playing sounds
 --
 Sounds in FlashPunk are created and played using [Sfx][2] objects.
-Here, I’ll create a Sfx object from our embedded sound and assign it to a variable in our Player:
+Here, I'll create a Sfx object from our embedded sound and assign it to a variable in our Player:

 {% highlight actionscript %}
 package